Cash Discount Program Guide: 6 Best Options & How To Get Started

 3 Things To Know Before Implementing A Cash Discount

-Switching over to a cash discounting program is a pretty significant change from traditional credit card processing, where the merchant absorbs the full cost of processing transactions and maintaining a merchant account.
+Switching to a cash discounting program is a significant change from traditional credit card processing, where the merchant absorbs the full cost of processing transactions and maintaining a merchant account.
 Before you decide to give cash discounting a try, you’ll want to ask yourself the following three important questions to determine whether this is a good idea and how to go about setting up a program.
 Here’s some information to help you make a more informed decision:

 Is Cash Discounting A Good Strategy For Your Business?

 One unavoidable truth about cash discounting is that this method works better for some business categories than others.
 You should be very wary of any provider that tries to tell you that it’s a great idea for any business and pressures you to sign up for their program (especially if that program comes with a hefty monthly fee).

 Cash discounting is generally more common and accepted in the services industries than traditional retail businesses.
 Many of the providers we’ve profiled above publish a list of industries that are particularly well-suited to cash discounting.
 You should check out these lists, even if you’re not planning to sign up with that particular provider.

 We also recommend that you take a close look at your current credit card usage rate in determining whether it’s a good idea or not.
 Cash discounting generally works best for businesses that already have a low credit card usage rate.
 Just be aware that if your customers already tend not to use their credit cards, you won’t save much money by implementing cash discounting.

 How Do You Get Started With Cash Discounting?